sjinks/wp-two-factor-auth/readme.txt

 4. Admin settings page.

 == Changelog ==
+= 4.2.4 =
+Just added "Tested up to" tag in readme since it works fine in WP 3.7.
+Next version with some updates will come soon.

 = 4.2.3 =
 * Just updated the "Tested up to" tag in readme.
 It works fine.